dokyuhan/Proyecto_TC2005B/GDD.md

    1. When a player decides to enter an specific realm level, each level will have its unique environment that aligns with its theme.
    2. Realms environment
       1. Human Realm: medevial theme. (castles, swords, shields, flags)
-      2. Mystical Realm: mystical theme. (high blue colors, fictional things)
+      2. Devil Realm: infernal theme. (high red colors, fictional beings)
-      3. Spiritual Realm: celestial theme. (clouds, heavenly things)
+      3. Magical Realm: magical theme. (mist, blue tones, fictional beings)
-      4. Monster Realm: dark forest theme. (dark colors, red lights, fog)
+      4. Monster Realm: dark forest theme. (dark colors, small red lights, fog)

 2. Cards

-   1. Different and unique traits for each character.
+   1. Different and unique traits for each one.
 Each card should reflect the unique traits and aesthetic of their respective realm.

 3. UI elements

-   1. Dark fantasy background
-   2. Logo in font
+   1. Multiple scenes
+   2. Navigation between scenes
+   3. Loading screens (if needed)
-   3. Styled buttons
+   4. Styled buttons

 4. Realm Selection
    1. Representation of the 4 realms to choose.
-4 unique images when choosing a Realm.
+4 unique images when choosing a Realm with their description.

-5. Navigation
-   1. The navigation through the game must be in accordance to the dark fantasy theme.
-   2. Profile menu should reflect the theme
-   3. Loading screens (if needed)

-_(example)_

 ## _Sounds/Music_